rinkal-raj/sql-project/starting_with_questions.md

 Answer: ![alt desc](img/task-5.png)
         total rows:358

-In the column of productrevenue has no available any kind of data so i find only null values.
+In the column of productrevenue has no available any kind of data and also checked in excel sheet so i find only null values.